 I am more than willing to accept children who wear cloth diapers!
 A clean, parent provided wet-bag must be brought along with enough diapers & covers for the day.
 Because of health and safety regulations soiled diapers cannot be rinsed or washed here.
 I recommend the use of flushable diaper liners for the cloth diapers so that it catches most of the excrement.
 I will remove the liner and flush it and the diaper will be placed in the wet bag and sent home daily.
 If you choose cloth liners, diapers will be folded, poop & all and put into the wet bag - Again, I cannot rinse off excrement because it's considered bio waste.

 NOTE: I request that you properly strip cloth diapers a minimum of every 5-6 months due to the ammonia smell alone.
-Refusal to properly clean or strip cloth diapers will be cause to ask for parent to supply disposables only.
+Refusal to properly clean or strip cloth diapers when requested will be cause to ask parents to supply disposables only.
 Improper stripping causes for some unsavory smells that can affect everyone.

 NOTE: Even though biting is a perfectly normal stage of development during childhood, it is required that I maintain a safe and healthy environment for all children in care.
 Biting occurs for many reasons whether it is teething, a lack of language, frustration, attention getting, being overly tired or simply just trying to get a reaction from someone.
 Some things that Tir na nOg does to minimize biting in the child care setting are: